slyzowo/slyzowo/README.md

 Hi, I’m @slyzoo

-I’m learning to code in
+code i would like to learn
 - python
 - html
 - css

-and i plan to learn

 - javascript
 - sql
 - php